JoseJCanedo/Spring_Gradle_Rest_Services/README.md

 This will create a root URL for the class that will be prepended to our other methods URLs.
 So lets modify our two urls to `/current` and `/past/{comicNumber}`

 Now we can restart our app and navigate to `/xkcd/current` and we should still see the data we had before.
 Now if we change and go to `/xkcd/past/1234` we should be pulling comic 1234, change that to any other number less than the currents number and we should see them all.
+***
+## Assignment
+***
+For your assignment:
+You will create a new controller, object and endpoint to connect to the [NASA api](https://api.nasa.gov).
+For that you will need to generate a key, it is instant and you will recieve it in your email.
+Keep the key stored in the backend it does not need to be passed as a variable.

+Your API should consume all of the query params for the Nasa APOD (picture of the day) API.
+These include:
+- date
+- start_date
+- end_date
+- count
+- thumbs
+- api_key (stored in the backend and it is your key)

+From your controller perspective all these should be optional as well so they have to be query params themselves.

+**Deliverable**: Your GitHub link to your spring project.